 Founded by Heinrich Focke and Georg Wolf in 1924, the company quickly gained a reputation as a leading aircraft manufacturer through a relentless pursuit of innovation and advanced aviation technology.

-Led by visionary engineer Kurt Tank, the company created a number of exceptional aircraft, including the legendary Focke-Wulf Fw 190.
-This legendary fighter, introduced in 1941, struck fear into the hearts of the Allies with its unrivaled performance and adaptability.
-The Fw 190, known as the “butcher bird,” became a symbol of German air power during the war.
+Led by visionary engineer Kurt Tank, the company created several exceptional aircraft, including the legendary Focke-Wulf Fw 190.
+Introduced in 1941, this fighter struck fear into the hearts of the Allies with its unrivaled performance and adaptability.
+The Fw 190, known as the “butcher bird,” symbolized German air power during the war.

-With more than 20,000 produced, the Fw 190 became one of the most widely used German fighters, cementing Focke-Wulf’s reputation.
+With over 20,000 produced, the Fw 190 became one of the most widely used German fighters, cementing Focke-Wulf’s reputation.

 The end of World War II brought Focke-Wulf’s operations to a halt as Germany came under Allied occupation.